bytebase/bytebase.com-old/content/blog/how-to-install-mysql-shell-on-macos.md

 description: Learn how to install MySQL Shell on your macOS.
 ---

-You can install MySQL Shell on your Mac by using one of these two ways: with the help of Homebrew or to install using the MySQL Shell package.
+MySQL Shell is an interactive JavaScript, Python, or SQL interface for MySQL Server and is a component that you can install separately.
+It can be installed on your Mac by using Homebrew or the official MySQL Shell package.

 ## Homebrew